30 Helpful Tips To Ease Blending Family Issues

 21. Reach out to adult children in some way at least weekly to keep in touch.

-Regardless of how blended families come together, everyone can help in promoting healthy new relationships with tips like these:
+Regardless of how blended families come together, everyone can help promote healthy new relationships with tips like these:

 23. Expect conflict.
 Respond to it with heavy doses of grace.